Radial Duality Part I: Foundations: The Radial Function Transformation

 \subsection{Examples and Pictures}

 In Figures~\ref{fig:func-p1} through~\ref{fig:func-ul5}, we give a number of examples of radial function transformations.
-As done in our illustrations of the radial set transformation, each figure includes the horizontal line $\{(x,1)\mid x\in\RR\}$ as a black dashed line for reference.
+As done in our illustrations of the radial set transformation, each figure includes the horizontal line $\{(x,1)\mid x\in\RR\}$ for reference.